wso2-extensions/mediation-csv-module/docs/csv_to_xml.md

-# CSV to CSV Transformation
+# CSV to XML Transformation

 [[Overview]](#overview)  [[Operation details]](#operation-details)  [[Sample configuration]](#sample-configuration)

 ### Overview

-To transform a CSV payload to another CSV payload in a different format you can use csvToCsv operation.
+You can use the csvToXml operation to transform a CSV payload in to an XML payload.

 ### Operation details